Dash-Ratcliffe/dash-ratcliffe.github.io/_writeups/TwoMillion.md

 ![Command output showing our reverse shell](../resources/writeups/TwoMillion3.png)

-**This is a great point to be at as we no longer need to use the website for anything and can now search for the user flag** however, this is a "dumb" shell; it's unstable, lacks tab-completion, and Ctrl+C will kill the entire session.
+Unfortunately, this is a "dumb" shell; it's unstable, lacks tab-completion, and Ctrl+C will kill the entire session.
 To work more effectively, we should upgrade to a fully interactive TTY.
 <br>
 <details>
-<summary><strong>Pro-Tip: Click here for a guide on upgrading to a fully interactive shell.</strong></summary>
+<summary><strong>Click here for a guide on upgrading to a fully interactive shell.</strong></summary>
 <br>
-<p>Upgrading a basic reverse shell often involves a standard, three-step process and is a critical step for any serious enumeration:</p>
+<p>Upgrading a basic reverse shell generally involves a standard, three-step process and is a critical step for any serious enumeration:</p>
 <p><strong>Step 1: Spawn a TTY using Python</strong></p>
 <pre><code>python -c 'import pty; pty.spawn("/bin/bash")'</code></pre>
 <p><strong>Step 2: Background the Shell and Stabilize with <code>stty</code></strong></p>